The Original ! Hydraulic Ram Pumps

 is really required is the surface water source.
 The water has to be moving...not much,

 but some.
-The creek need not be large either - 4 gallons per minute is the minimum.
+The creek need not be large either -

 TYPICAL RAM PUMP SETUP

-(A) Water source; can be a river, stream, spring, or pond.
+A) Water source; can be a river, stream, spring, or pond.

 (B) Supply